 We have recently observed that a 20 g WPC/100 g diet significantly inhibits the incidence and size of dimethylhydrazine (DMH) induced tumors in the murine colon in comparison to a 20 g C/100 g diet or Purina mouse chow of similar nutritional efficiency.
-This is a We were particularly intrigued by the finding that, in 50 highly immunogenic type of tumors that develop after a long term exposure to the carcinogen.
+This is a highly immunogenic type of tumors that develop after a long term exposure to the carcinogen.
 DMH-induced colon tumors appear to be similar to those found in humans as far as type of lesions and chemotherapeutic response characteristics are concerned.
-The described enhancement of the humoral immune response (heterologous erythorcytes) in WPC fed mice substantiate an immunological mechanism for the observed resistance of WPC fed mice to this immunogenic type of tumor (15) and Table 6.
+The described enhancement of the humoral immune response (heterologous erythrocytes) in WPC fed mice substantiate an immunological mechanism for the observed resistance of WPC fed mice to this immunogenic type of tumor (15) and Table 6.